ibm-cloud-docs/activity-tracker/at_faq.md

 {: faq}

-You can only have 1 instance of the {{site.data.keyword.at_full_notm}} service per region.
+You can only have 1 instance of the {{site.data.keyword.at_full_notm}} service per region and an instance already exists in the region.

 When an auditing instance already exists in a region, you get a message when you try to provision an auditing instance a second time.

-Most likely, your account administrator has already provisioned the auditing instances and has not given you permisisons to see work with them.
+Most likely, your account administrator has already provisioned the auditing instances and has not given you permisisons to see or work with them.

 To see auditing instances, you must have IAM platform permissions for the {{site.data.keyword.at_full_notm}} service.